rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 addresses will always have four numeric components that will have values between 0 and 255.
 If we wanted to store `V4` addresses as four `u8` values but still express `V6` addresses as one `String` value, we wouldn’t be able to with a struct.
-Enums handle this case with ease:
+Enums владение this case with ease:

 ```
     enum IpAddr {